-U.S. Coin Task Force Call to Action for Financial Institutions and the American Public
+U.S. Coin Task Force Call to Action for Financial Institutions and the American Public (PDF)

 New resource available: U.S. Coin Circulation: The Path Forward (Follow up to the State of Coin Paper).